EzyGang/py-cachify/docs/tutorial/cached-decorator/dynamic-cache-keys.md

 This way it will cache the result for each set of arguments instead of creating just one key.

 Note, that in this current example key `'sum_two-{}-{}'` will have the same effect.
-Providing a not named placeholders is supported to allow creating dynamic cache keys even for the functions that accept `*args, **kwargs` as its arguments.
+Providing a not named placeholders is supported to allow creating dynamic cache keys even for the functions that accept `*args, **kwargs` as their arguments.

 We have also modified our main function to showcase the introduced changes.